Employing nursing associates

 Protected title ‘nursing associate’

-The Department for Health and Social Care’s consultation included plans to protect the title ‘nursing associate’.
-Once the register opens in January 2019, it’ll be an offence in England to practise as a nursing associate without being registered as one with the NMC, or falsely to claim to be qualified or registered.
+Once the nursing associate part of our register opens on 28 January 2019, it’ll be an offence in England to practise as a nursing associate without being registered as one with us, or to falsely claim to be qualified or registered.

 Employers are strongly advised not to recruit people to ‘nursing associate’ posts who will not be able to practise as nursing associates once the title is protected, or to advertise posts as ‘nursing associate’ posts if they are not going to be filled by qualified and registered nursing associates.